AndreasMadsen/immortal/README.md

 executeing `this.shutdown()` from the Monitor.
 When executeing this function a `SIGTERM` signal is send to every process in the group and nothing will restart.

+#### restart child process

+To restart the child process manually use `this.restart()`.
+This can be used to take control of the restart strategy if it is used in combination with `auto` setting set to `false`.

 ##License

 **The software is license under "MIT"**